The Verdict: Do They “Work”?

 • Progress formulas:

-• Total minutes = installment count × average runtime minutes.
+• Total minutes equals number of installments multiplied by average runtime in minutes.

 • Days needed = ceil(total_minutes ÷ planned_daily_minutes).